epi2me-labs/wf-metagenomics/docs/quickstart.md

 When using the real-time functionality of the workflow, the input directory must contain sub-directories which themselves contain sequencing reads in fastq files.
 The is in contrast to the standard workflow which will accept reads provided as a single file or fastq files directly under the provided input directory.

-The below is therefore the only input layout supported by the real-time functionality (the names of the child directories is unrestricted):
+The below is therefore the only input layout supported by the real-time functionality (the names of the child directories are unrestricted):

 eg.